 When Rhodes Bread Company invited me to write a guest post for them, I knew I wanted to try some sort of pastry using their dough.
 A fruity cherry danish with a cream cheese glaze was the first thing that came to mind.
 I was looking for a way to simplify breakfast preparation, so, I made these cherry danish using their frozen dinner roll dough.
 The dough was perfectly portioned to divide, roll and twist making a delicious edible basket to hold the cherry pie filling.
 After rising they look so incredible and they taste even better.
 To finish, drizzle the top with a decadent cream cheese glaze, and they’re guaranteed to disappear in a snap.

 Sweet rolls and pastries are always a pleasing addition to the breakfast or brunch menu.
 They pair equally well with a steamy cup of coffee, hot tea, or a glass of cold milk, if you are so inclined.
 I really love making and serving them.
-Another easy pastry you may like to try are these Nutella Pop Tarts from Recipe Girl.

 Thanks for visiting come back soon!